NunoAlexandre/nunoalexandre.github.io/_posts/2018-08-24-forcing-an-orientation-in-ios.markdown

 _TL;DR_: Get [my Orientation extension](https://gist.github.com/NunoAlexandre/a0cd5af9a5c1ea1933baf8a3c6b426f0)
 and check [how to use it](#bringing-it-all-together).

-Most SO answers suggest to `override` the `preferredInterfaceOrientationForPresentation`, `supportedInterfaceOrientations` and `shouldAutorotate` variables.
+Most SO answers suggest to override `preferredInterfaceOrientationForPresentation`, `supportedInterfaceOrientations`, and `shouldAutorotate`.
 These can be defined on `UIViewController`s and on `UINavigationController`s.

 I'd expect to be able to get it working out of the box by simply overriding `preferredInterfaceOrientationForPresentation` and `supportedInterfaceOrientations`